CamDavidsonPilon/lifelines/docs/Quickstart.rst

     from lifelines.utils import datetimes_to_durations

-    # start_times is a vector of datetime objects
+    # start_times is a vector or list of datetime objects or datetime strings
-    # end_times is a vector of (possibly missing) datetime objects.
+    # end_times is a vector or list of (possibly missing) datetime objects or datetime strings
     T, E = datetimes_to_durations(start_times, end_times, freq='h')

-Alternatively, perhaps you are interested in viewing the survival table given some durations and censoring vectors.
+Perhaps you are interested in viewing the survival table given some durations and censoring vectors.

 .. code:: python